Anthrocon/docs/content/docs/GitHub/Get started with GitHub Desktop/index.md

 ## Clone your first repository

 1. Click `Clone a repository from the Internet…`.
-2. Select `URL`, then enter a reposity name. `Anthrocon/docs`, for example.
+2. Select `URL`, then enter a reposity URL. `Anthrocon/docs`, for example.